 Mr B Duggan

-Head of Year 8, Head of Geography, Head of St Katherine House
+Head of Geography, Head of St Katherine House

 Having graduated from secondary school in Ireland, I went to study Marketing at the Institute of Technology.
 This led me into the business world, where I gained valuable experience working for a multinational company; however, all along I had the calling back to education.
 I had always thought about being a teacher, but never thought of myself doing it.
 The calling became irresistible and, despite having progressed to a well-paid and responsible position I decided teaching was for me.